 Risman's Writing Retreats

 The next workshop is in the Fox River Valley in Illinois.
+This writing retreat is for you if you'd like the chance both to get away to write, and to have the time and encouragement to think about the role of writing in your career, and your life.
+This experience is about thinking about your relationship to your work as a writer, as well as simply producing more words.
 You can fly into Chicago and the retreat space easily reached by train.
 Writers arrive by 3:00 on Sunday, June 2nd and will write through lunch on Friday, the 7th.
 Optional recreation day with kayaking and/or cycling on Saturday the 8th.
+For more information or to ask questions, please contact RismansWritingRetreats@gmail.com

 About the CEO and writing coach: